olvior/bloodthief-mod-loader/README.md

 - You should edit the json file in the `example_map` folder within the `maps` folder
 - Make sure the json file has the same name as the map file
 - Rename the files and the folder for the name of your map, if you're making a map pack you can have multiple json and .map files in one folder
-- If youre going to share the map prefix the folder name with your username or something to make sure they end up unique
+- If you're going to share the map prefix the folder name with your username to make sure they end up unique

-Once you've done all that you're ready to load up a map file in trenchbroom
+Once you've done all that you're ready to load up a map file in Trenchbroom

 Watch a trenbroom tutorial or read the manual to get started